hashicorp/vault-guides/secrets/ad-secret/README.md

 ```
 ldp
 ```
-Click on "Connect", enter your AD URL, port 389.
+Click on "Connect", enter your AD ROOT DOMAIN, port 389.
 This validates ldap connection.

-Click on "Connect", enter your AD URL, port 636, check "SSL".
+Click on "Connect", enter your AD ROOT DOMAIN, port 636, check "SSL".
 This validates ldaps connection.

 ### 5- Test Remotely
 We need to export the certificate and share with the remote client.